Data-backed planning intelligence · 3,290,000+ decisions analysed across England, Scotland, Wales and Northern Ireland

 Check My Postcode

 Council averages are just the surface.
-The 36.8% gap between Fareham and Cardiff is significant.
+The 33.6% gap between Mid Devon and Greenwich is significant.
 But within any single council, the ward-level gap for rear extensions can be even wider.
 Your postcode matters more than your council.

 #CouncilDecisionsApprovedRefusedRate